Some structure theorems for algebraic groups: The automorphism group scheme

 These notes are also based on a course given at Institut Camille Jordan, Lyon, during the 2014 special period on algebraic groups and representation theory.
 I also thank this institution for its hospitality, and the participants of the special period who made it so successful.

-Last but not least, I warmly thank Mahir Can, Bruno Laurent, Preena Samuel and an anonymous referee for their careful reading of preliminary versions of this text and their very helpful comments.
+Last but not least, I warmly thank Rapha\"el Achet, Mahir Can, Bruno Laurent, Preena Samuel and an anonymous referee for their careful reading of preliminary versions of this text and their very helpful comments.